keybangz/csgo-smurf-shop/README.md

 ## CSGO Account Website Base

-I made this site originally under private commission, since it was never completed I had finally decided to release the source publicly.
+I made this site originally under private commission, the original commisioner did not end up using the project and development was halted.

-It uses Sanity for item information to sell on the site, and also was originally setup for Stripe.JS, however I did not end up finishing that.
+It is now public and serves as a stepping stone in learning full-stack development.

 ## LIVE DEMO
 https://csgo-smurf.vercel.app/